 Check out more of my gluten-free appetizer recipes including my game-time friendly gluten-free corn dog bites (baked), 4 ingredient guacamole recipe and gluten-free chex mix.
 These wings are perfect with my sweet fluffy gluten-free corn bread or gluten-free dairy-free cornbread.

 My husband is a football-watching, carnivorous, fried-food eating, self-proclaimed chicken wing expert.
-He orders wings every time they are on the menu at a restaurant.
+He orders wings every time they are on the menu when we eat out.
 And still these wings are his favorite of all time.
 I am hooked too!
-Chicken wings at a restaurant are usually dangerous for gluten-free me, so making them myself is the best option.
+Chicken wings from a fryer are usually dangerous for gluten-free me, so making them myself is the best option.

 This recipe has some extra steps that require patience but I promise, you won’t be sorry.
 The keys to these wings having the crispiest skin possible are: